October surprise? Stocks continue to sizzle this month - KTVZ

 Mostly solid earnings for the third quarter are helping to prop up stocks as well.

-The S&P 500 rose nearly 1% Monday, and the Nasdaq was up about 0.2%, too.
-Both indexes are also sporting decent gains for October, with the Nasdaq up nearly 3% and the S&P up 5%.
+The S&P 500 rose 1.3% Monday, and the Nasdaq was up about 0.7%, too.
+Both indexes are also sporting decent gains for October, with the Nasdaq up more than 3% and the S&P up 6%.
 The S&P and Nasdaq are each still down more than 20% in 2022, though, which means they are in a bear market.

 The Nasdaq was in the green Monday despite the fact that shares of several top Chinese techs stocks trading in the United States were plunging due to fears of continued crackdowns by China now that Xi Jinping has cemented a third term as the nation’s leader.